ottodanp/flask-recon/README.md

 # Python-Passive-Honeypot

 ### A simple passive honeypot written in Python with Flask and psycopg2.

 ## Aims:

 - Provide a simple passive honeypot that can be used to detect and log malicious activity on a network.
 - Gather information about the attacker and the attack.
 - Gather currently active attack vectors used en-masse by attackers.
+- Optionally provide a way to hang a thread of an attacker's scanner to slow down their scans.
+(If the attacker is not using any kind of concurrency, their whole scan will be halted.)
 - Provide a simple way to view the logs and analyse the data.

 ## Run:

 ### Standalone:

 ```bash
 sudo python3 honeypot.py [yield|noyield] [ssl|nossl] <port>
 ```